umee-network/docs/docs/learn-the-basics/blockchain-basics/types-of-blockchains.md

 ****

 PoS blockchains limit the amount of validators that can take turns creating new blocks, making it faster and cheaper to reach a consensus.
-Users of PoS blockchains like Umee typically enjoy cheap, near-instant transactions.
+Users of PoS blockchains like UX typically enjoy cheap, near-instant transactions.

 :::